 - Blithe Spirit: He tries to bring life and free-thinking to the school.

-- Cool Teacher: He teaches English.
-He manages to fill his students with enthusiasm to study literature and especially poetry, and life in general.
+- Cool Teacher: He teaches English and manages to fill his students with enthusiasm to study literature, especially poetry, and life in general.

-- Fired Teacher: He is kicked out of the school after Neil's death.
+- Fired Teacher: He is kicked out after Neil's death.

-- Save Our Students: He wants to get his students interested and make them believe that their life matters and should be special.
+- Save Our Students: He wants to get his students interested and make them believe that their lives matter and should be special.

-- Abusive Parents: His dad's rigid expectations lead him to commit suicide.
+- Abusive Parents: His dad's unrelenting expectations lead him to commit suicide.

 - Ambiguously Gay: He and Todd are very, uh... close.

 - Bad Liar: Mr. Keating is quick to see through his lies when he says his dad was okay with him acting.

 - Big Man on Campus: Everyone adores him, and he's a talented actor as well as a good student.